Patil-Ojas/Machine-Learning-Comp-Books/README.md

 # Machine-Learning-Comp-Books
-Source Codes of some Kaggle Competitions for Basic ML
+Source Codes of some Kaggle Competitions about Basic ML Algorithms and Techniques.